The 20 Best Major Depression Doctors Near Me

 Offers Telehealth

-Laura Murphy is a Hospital Medicine provider in Park Ridge, Illinois.
+Laura Murphy is a Hospital Medicine provider practicing medicine in Park Ridge, Illinois.
 Dr. Murphy is rated as an Advanced provider by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Bipolar Disorder (BPD), Major Depression, Seasonal Affective Disorder (SAD), and Schizophrenia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Bipolar Disorder (BPD), Major Depression, Seasonal Affective Disorder (SAD), and Schizophrenia.
+Dr. Murphy is board certified in American Board Of Psychiatry & Neurology, Psychiatry.

 Elite in Major Depression